Hoyasumii/bee-movie/README.md

 Hold it, Your Honor!

-You want a smoking g
+You want a smoking gu